 Perspectives on History (W) (3)

-Open only to history majors, and should be taken as soon as possible after a student has decided to major in history (preferably by the end of the sophomore year).
+Should be taken as soon as possible after a student has decided to major in history (preferably by the end of the sophomore year).

 Internship in Public History (3)